m-voit/concepts-of-programming-languages/study-project/paper.md

 Function composition is quite similar to higher-order functions and can be seen as an application of higher-order functions.
 Function composition generally describes the act of combining multiple functions together to create a more complex function [hac01].

-In the parser example, function composition is used to compose the Boolean parser out of simpler parsers, that only parse parts of a Boolean expression.
+The Boolean parser utilizes function composition to compose the Boolean parser out of simpler parsers, that only parse parts of a Boolean expression.
 The following example of the `parseOr()` function shows how the rather complex function is composed out of many simpler functions.

 ```javascript